sinonjs/sinon-docs/resources/docs/mocks-intro.md

 Mocks come with built-in expectations that may fail your test.
 Thus, they enforce implementation details.
-The rule of thumb is: if you wouldn't add an assertion for some call specific, don't mock it.
+The rule of thumb is: if you wouldn't add an assertion for some specific call, don't mock it.
 Use a stub instead.
 In general you should never have more than **one** mock (possibly with several expectations) in a single test.